MEd | University of Houston, Houston, Texas, 2012

 DDS | University of Oklahoma, 1993

-After studying chemistry at the University of Florida, Dr. Shawn Adibi moved and earned a DDS degree from the University of Oklahoma in 1993.
-He maintained a private practice in Oklahoma City and the Edmond, Oklahoma area for many years.
-Later on, he moved to Houston and joined the faculty of UTHealth School of Dentistry at Houston in 2005.
-In 2012, he studied and earned a master's degree in education, curriculum and instruction in health science education from the University of Houston.
+Dr. Shawn Adibi earned a DDS degree from the University of Oklahoma in 1993.
+He maintained a private practice in Oklahoma City and the Edmond area for many years.
+He moved to Houston in 2001 and joined the faculty of UTHealth School of Dentistry at Houston in 2005.
+In 2012, he earned a master's degree in education (MEd), curriculum and instruction in health science education from the University of Houston.

-Currently, Dr. Adibi is an associate professor where he teaches and directs the second-year clinic course and conducts research.
-He is an academic fellow of AAOM and completed the Health Educators Fellowship Program at UTHealth Houston.
+Dr. Adibi is an associate professor in the Department of General Practice and Dental Public Health, where he teaches and mentors all levels of dental students including graduate students, researches in Temporomandibular Disorders (TMD) and Orofacial Pain.
+He is an academic fellow of the American Academy of Oral Medicine (FAAOM) and completed the Health Educators Fellowship Program at UTHealth Houston.

 Oral medicine, orofacial pain and temporomandibular disorders (TMD)